hyundai-robotics/doc-hi6-sdk/3-practice-argosx/5-user-bar/3-usrbar-action.md

-# 3.5.3 사용자 막대의 동작
+# 3.5.3 Operating the user bar

-## 클라이언트단 (티치펜던트)
+## Client side (teach pendant)

-ui/ubar.js 파일에 아래와 같이 작성합니다. 버튼을 누를 때마다 티치펜던트는 "light_onoff"라는 HTTP post 메시지를 메인보드로 송신합니다. on인지 off인지는 onoff라는 속성을 가진 객체에 담아, post 메시지의 body에 실어 보냅니다.
+Write the following content in the ui/ubar.js file.
+Every time the button is pressed, the teach pendant will transmit an HTTP post message called "light_onoff" to the main board.
+Whether it is on or off will be contained in an object that has the onoff attribute, and it will be loaded in the body of the post message and sent.

-- light-on일 때의 body : { onoff: true }
+- Body in light-on state: { onoff: true }
-- light-off일 때의 body : { onoff: false }
+- Body in light-off sate: { onoff: false }

 ui/ubar.js